-Besides the panels there’s the exhibitors and artist alley to explore.
+Besides the panels, there are the exhibitors and artist alley to explore.
 My plan of action is to always do a loop of the floor and make a note of things I liked and want to buy, this helps me stick to a budget and not go crazy or broke on the first day.
 If you see something you plan on buying, but are waiting until the last day or end of the day, don’t!
 Far too often I see people say they’ll come back later only to find that item is sold out.
 Check with the vendor, that if you purchase the item if you can come back for it later, or if they have extra stock of it, if you decide to wait on purchasing the item.

 Don’t expect huge discounts by waiting on the last day to buy things.
-Some huge vendors may give discounts because they don’t want to haul a huge supply back but for most the product they have is how they make a living.
-If you find something you really like but don’t have the funds to get it then crab a business card and see if you can purchase the item later and have it shipped to you.
+Some huge vendors may give discounts because they don’t want to haul a huge supply back but for most, the product they have is how they make a living.
+If you find something you really like but don’t have the funds to get it then grab a business card and see if you can purchase the item later and have it shipped to you.

 The most important aspect of the day is to have fun!
 You’re surrounded by a bunch of geeks who love fandoms just as much as you do.
 Strike up conversations while waiting in lines for panels or special guest opportunities, and you may make some new friends.
 So let’s talk about it, what are your favorite things you look forward to at comic con? comment below!